ADHD affects children and teens and can continue into adulthood and is the most commonly diagnosed mental disorder of children.

 ADHD should be diagnosed by a doctor or a specialist.

 There is no one true solution or ADHD treatment.
 Everyone struggling with ADHD is in a unique situation with individual needs and difficulties.
 The fact is that when diagnosed with ADHD or ADD they have to learn to live with the diagnosis even if they get medical treatment.
-They can possibly decrease the symptoms and reduce struggles by changing their diet, seek alternative types of therapy and stimuli (e.g. craniosacral therapy, sensory processing therapy etc.) and find other specialists that help those with the diagnosis.
+They can possibly decrease the symptoms and reduce struggles by changing their diet, looking into supplements, and seeking alternative types of therapy and stimuli (e.g. craniosacral therapy, sensory processing therapy etc.) and find other specialists that help those with the diagnosis.
 Studies show that by looking into for example a combination of dieting and finding a useful therapy can improve life and development of an individual with ADHD immensely.
 Everybody has the potential to be successful, one only has to nurture that potential with the right stimuli.

 The three types of ADHD